A Passage into Turkey

 machines, I made my way to the phone shop to tackle my internet woes.
 The

-connection at my hotel was practically non-existent—a frustrating situation for
+connection at my hotel was practically non-existent—a frustrating situation.

 With my stomach grumbling, I figured